DimitrisTag/Parallel_Processing_project/README.md

-# CEID_Parallel-Processing
-Parallel Processing of a program including Leaky-Intergrate-and-Fire (LIF) neural network
+Optimization and parallelization of Leaky-Intergrate-and-Fire neural network implementation in C language.

-Open MP, C and BLAS Libraries were used
+BLAS and Open-MP libraries used.